oguska/netdiag/README.md

   - `Invoke-WebRequest`
   - `Add-Type`

-Administrator privileges are recommended for consistent CIM/WMI inventory retrieval and network diagnostics, but some tests may work without elevation.
+Administrator privileges are recommended for consistent CIM/WMI inventory retrieval, performance counters, and network diagnostics.
+Some checks may work without elevation.

 ---